samiralam/rules-compendium/docs/phb/7-spells/index.md

 Many spells specify that a target makes a saving throw to avoid some or all of a spell’s effects.
 The spell specifies the ability that the target uses for the save and what happens on a success or failure.
 Here’s how to calculate the DC for your spells:

+!!! info ""
-- **Spell save DC** = 8 + your spellcasting ability modifier + your Proficiency Bonus
+    **Spell save DC** = 8 + your spellcasting ability modifier + your Proficiency Bonus

 #### Attack Rolls

 Some spells require the caster to make an attack roll to determine whether the spell hits a target.
 Here’s how to calculate the attack modifier for your spells:

+!!! info ""
-- **Spell attack modifier** = your spellcasting ability modifier + your Proficiency Bonus
+    **Spell attack modifier** = your spellcasting ability modifier + your Proficiency Bonus

 #### Combining Spell Effects

 The effects of different spells add together while their durations overlap.
 In contrast, the effects of the same spell cast multiple times don’t combine.
 Instead, the most potent effect—such as the highest bonus—from those castings applies while their durations overlap.
 The most recent effect applies if the castings are equally potent and their durations overlap.
 For example, if two Clerics cast [Bless](/spells/2618933-bless) on the same target, that target gains the spell’s benefit only once; the target doesn’t receive two bonus dice.
 But if the durations of the spells overlap, the effect continues until the duration of the second *Bless* ends.

-> ### Identifying an Ongoing Spell
+!!! note "Identifying an Ongoing Spell"
->
-> You can try to identify a non-instantaneous spell by its observable effects if its duration is ongoing.
+    You can try to identify a non-instantaneous spell by its observable effects if its duration is ongoing.
 To identify it, you must take the [Study](/sources/dnd/free-rules/rules-glossary#StudyAction) action and succeed on a DC 15 Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check.